peterjc/thapbi-pict/README.rst

    $ sudo apt-get install ncbi-blast+ cutadapt hmmer swarm trimmomatic

-If you want to install the very latest unreleased code, you must download the source code from GitHub - see the ``CONTRIBUTING.md`` file for more details.
+If you want to install the very latest unreleased code, you must download the source code from GitHub - see the ``CONTRIBUTING.rst`` file for more details.

 Once installed, you should be able to run the tool using: